Spaicho/ActivityDiagramBuilder/README.md

 It may take a long time and significant effort for business analysts to go through the business process descriptions and create activity diagrams for each business process.

-This Eclipse Plugin make use of Rational Modeling Platform API to build Activity Diagram from Pseudo code for IBM Rational Software Modeler (RSM).
+This Eclipse Pluglet "Plugin for minor workbench extension" make use of Rational Modeling Platform API to build Activity Diagram from Pseudo code for IBM Rational Software Modeler (RSM).

 ![Pseudo code to Activity diagram](/img/adb1.png?raw=true "Optional Title")

-# How to
+# How to use :

-1
+1 Import as existing project.

 ![Pseudo code to Activity diagram](/img/adb2.png?raw=true "Optional Title")

-2
+2 Expand the project.

 ![Pseudo code to Activity diagram](/img/adb3.png?raw=true "Optional Title")

-3
+3 Get into the component to which the diagram will be added.

 ![Pseudo code to Activity diagram](/img/adb4.png?raw=true "Optional Title")

-4
+4 Run the project as a Pluglet.

 ![Pseudo code to Activity diagram](/img/adb6.png?raw=true "Optional Title")

-5
+5 Choose the file containing Pseudo-code.

 ![Pseudo code to Activity diagram](/img/adb7.png?raw=true "Optional Title")

-6
+6 Click Ok and then it's done !

 ![Pseudo code to Activity diagram](/img/adb8.png?raw=true "Optional Title")